A quieter Christmas: White House to skip big holiday parties because of covid

 Weeks after ending the mandate, the District issued an indoor “mask advisory.”

-Biden spoke at the party, as did Vice President Harris, House Speaker Nancy Pelosi (D-Calif.) and DNC Chairman Jaime Harrison, among others.
+Biden spoke at the party, as did Vice President Harris, House Speaker Nancy Pelosi (D-Calif.) and DNC Chairman Jaime Harrison — all delivering speeches in a reception room that was not open air.
 Select White House senior staffers and top DNC officials were also expected to attend, the official said.

 Celine Gounder, an epidemiologist and infectious-diseases specialist who advised the Biden administration’s transition team on the coronavirus, said that throwing a party under the guidelines outlined by the DNC seemed reasonable, as long as guests were not packed “like sardines.”